 However, they recommend patients with chronic liver disease to limit the amount to 2,000mg per day, also divided in four doses taken every 8 hours.

-This isn’t that bad, though: a Tylenol pill usually has 500mg acetaminophen and in most cases one pill every 8 hours is enough.
-So it’s really not very restrictive.
+This isn’t that bad, though: a Tylenol pill usually has 500mg acetaminophen, and in most cases, one pill every 8 hours is enough.
+So it’s really not very restrictive – but it also doesn’t mean that you should take all of them.
+If the pain goes away after one pill, that’s all you should take, unless instructed otherwise by your doctor.

 IMPORTANT: Make sure to read the labels of any type of medication you take, even if it’s over the counter.